Mansi alphabets: Latin alphabet

 A sub-letter comma denoted palatalization.
 The length of the vowels was not displayed in the letter.

 The first book in this alphabet was the primer "Iļpi ļoŋꜧh".
-It was followed by other literature, mainly children's and educational, and it also began to be used in the newspaper "Hantь-Maŋi op" (Ugra news).
+It was followed by other literature, mainly children's and educational, and it also began to be used in the newspaper "Hantь-Maŋꞩi ꞩop" (Ugra news).
 The basis of the Mansi literary language was the Sosva dialect, which was spoken by more than 60% of the Mansi and which was the least subject to Russian influence.

 Modern alphabet

 In 1937, the Mansi alphabet, like the alphabets of other peoples of the USSR, was translated into Cyrillic.
 This alphabet included all the letters of the Russian alphabet, as well as the digraph Нг нг, which was considered a separate letter.
 In the 1950s, the digraph Нг нг was replaced by the letter Ӈ ӈ.
 In 1979, at the suggestion of Evdokia Rombandeyeva, signs for long vowels were included in the Mansi alphabet (by adding a macron).
 Prior to that, in 1978, in the publication of Lenin’s brochure “The Tasks of Youth Unions”, an accent mark was used to indicate long vowels.
 This reform is considered one of the most successful for the writings of the peoples of the North.

 Since then, the Mansi alphabet has not changed and now has the following form: